zhukovdm/smartwalk-docs/content/adm.md

 !!! note
     If mentioned, preserve proper versions because of the library dependencies.

-**ADVICE:** All docker-related commands require the current user to be a member of the `docker` group to avoid using `sudo` (or similar) repeatedly, see details at [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+**ADVICE:** Docker-related commands require the current user to be a member of the `docker` group to avoid using `sudo` (or similar) repeatedly.
+See details at [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).

 Clone the repository and navigate to its root folder: